Jenni Gibbons

-Jennifer "Jenni" Anne MacKinnon Sidey-Gibbons (born 3 August 1988) is a Canadian astronaut, engineer, and academic.
+Jennifer Anne MacKinnon Sidey-Gibbons (born 3 August 1988) is a Canadian astronaut, engineer, and academic.
 She was selected by the Canadian Space Agency (CSA) as one of the two members of the 2017 CSA Group alongside Joshua Kutryk.
 In 2023, CSA assigned her to be Jeremy Hansen's backup for the Artemis II lunar flyby mission.
-As of the 2023 CSA Artemis announcement, she uses her married name, Jenni Gibbons.

 Early life and education

 Jennifer Anne MacKinnon Sidey was born on 3 August 1988 in Calgary.
 She earned a Bachelor of Engineering with honours in mechanical engineering from McGill University, where she conducted research in collaboration with the Canadian Space Agency (CSA) and the Flight Research Laboratory of the National Research Council Canada on flame propagation in microgravity.

 In 2015, she completed a PhD in engineering at Jesus College, Cambridge.
-Her doctoral research, supervised by Professor Nondas Mastorakos, focused on combustion processes.
+Her doctoral research, supervised by Nondas Mastorakos, focused on combustion processes.

 Academic career

 Before joining the CSA, Gibbons was a lecturer in internal combustion engines at the Department of Engineering at the University of Cambridge.
-Her research centered on turbulent flame dynamics and pollutant reduction in combustion systems.
+Her research centred on turbulent flame dynamics and pollutant reduction in combustion systems.
 She also taught undergraduate and graduate students in the Energy, Fluid Mechanics, and Turbomachinery Division on topics such as energy production, thermodynamics, and flame physics.

 Awards and honours

 In 2016, Gibbons received the Institution of Engineering and Technology's Young Woman Engineer of the Year Award and a Royal Academy of Engineering Young Engineer of the Year Award.

-In 2023 she was selected for the Karman Fellowship for her work in space.
+In 2023, she was selected by The Karman Project for the Karman Fellowship.